 Whether you purchase a pre-packed home first aid kit or assemble one on your own, your first aid supplies are a vital part of your overall health preparedness.
 Whether you live by yourself, have a family with young children, or are caring for an elderly relative, it is important that you have some essential items in your home to help take care of yourself and your loved ones.

-There are plenty of occasions when sickness and injury can occur in our lives, and being prepared for this is essential.
+There are plenty of occasions when sickness and injury can occur in our lives, and being prepared for this is a essential health tip.
 Sometimes the condition may be minor enough that we don’t need to go to a doctor or to the hospital, but it is still important that we take action to help ourselves get better.
 While broken limbs are obviously not DIY, punctures and scratches can be just as debilitating if they are left untreated and infection sets in.

 To help ourselves and our loved ones with our health concerns, we should always keep a stock of basic health essentials in our homes.
 This will include some basic medicines for treating general problems and some simple items for our home first aid kit.